Bop TV

 Bop TV was a television station owned by the Bophuthatswana Broadcasting Corporation, which operated from 1983 to 2003.
-Initially confined to the black homeland of Bophuthatswana, the channel found its foothold by means of signal overspill, becoming an attractive alternative to the existing SABC and later M-Net channels.
+Initially confined to the black homeland of Bophuthatswana (which included townships near Johannesburg and Pretoria), the channel found its foothold by means of signal overspill, becoming an attractive alternative to the existing SABC and later M-Net channels.
 Following the end of apartheid and the dissolution of Bophuthatswana, it was integrated into the South African Broadcasting Corporation, after which it shut down.

 History

 Commencing operations in on 31 December 1983, primarily it transmitted imported programmes in an unedited form, allowing all comical references to race issues to be aired.
-While initially intended for the Bophuthatswana homeland, it was later relayed from the Johannesburg TV transmitter toward Soweto, on the UHF band The first programme seen was reportedly a Woody Woodpecker cartoon.
+While initially intended for the Bophuthatswana homeland, it was later relayed from the Johannesburg TV transmitter toward Soweto, on the UHF band.
+The first programme seen was reportedly a Woody Woodpecker cartoon.
+The station was founded by an American, who worked with a British deputy, Robin Welch, from Bristol.

 In the apartheid era, a small number of white people who were able to receive unintentional overspill watched Bop TV, which offered alternative entertainment and current affairs programming to the state-controlled South African Broadcasting Corporation, even though the signal was transmitted in a tight beam from the main Johannesburg TV transmitter toward Soweto.
 It was strongly recommended that the signals were to be limited to areas with a high Tswana population.
 Unlike the three SABC channels available at the time (TV1, TV2, and in the case of eastern South Africa TV3), which broadcast on the VHF band with horizontal polarity in Johannesburg (channels 6, 9, and 13), Bop TV broadcast over the UHF band with vertical polarity in Johannesburg (channel 37).
 Furthermore, both Bop TV and the SABC had set up an agreement whereby each side would not broadcast opinions contrary to the other.
 While the SABC had no jurisdiction over the independent homeland of Bophuthathswana, if Bop TV violated those agreements, the SABC would shut off the Johannesburg relay.
 Within three months of its founding, Bop TV rapidly overtook the SABC channels in terms of ratings.
 The channel was set up by Tim Ellis, who also assisted in the creation of the SABC's TV4 in 1984 (which went live after the 9pm closing time for both TV2 and TV3) and later M-Net.
+Beginning in 1985, it started carrying the Edutel pilot project, which became a full service in 1986; in 1991, Edutel moved to Mmabatho Television, while its airtime on Bop TV was replaced by its Music TV service.